 There are numerous organizations in Sioux Falls in need of volunteer help.
 By no means should this list be considered comprehensive.
+For a more complete listing of Sioux Empire service opportunities, please visit Helpline Center.
 If you are an organization looking for volunteers, or know of an organization looking for volunteers, please contact us!

 Avera is a health ministry rooted in the Gospel.
 Its mission is to make a positive impact in the lives and health of persons and communities by providing quality services guided by the values of compassion, hospitality, and stewardship.